Komnen Andrić: Dinamo Zagreb

 On 19 January 2019 he signed a five-year contract with Dinamo Zagreb in a €1 million transfer from Inter Zaprešić.
 He became the first Serbian footballer to play for Dinamo Zagreb since the breakup of Yugoslavia.
 On 24 February 2019, he scored his first goal for Dinamo Zagreb in a 3–0 win against Osijek.

 On 16 October 2020, he joined Russian Premier League club Ufa on loan with an option to purchase.
 On 20 May 2021, Ufa announced that he will return to Dinamo Zagreb as his loan expired and Ufa decided not to exercise the option to purchase.

 Clermont

 On 15 July 2022, Andrić signed for French Ligue 1 side Clermont on a three-year deal with an option for extension.

+Rijeka

+On 7 August 2024, Andrić signed for Croatian side Rijeka on a two-year deal.